mendhak/mendhak.github.io/_posts/2019-09-24-openstreetmap-workflow-marmari.md

 ---
-title: "My OpenStreetMap workflow: mapping Marmari, Evia"
+title: "My OpenStreetMap workflow: mapping the village of Marmari, Evia"
-description: "Mapping the town of Marmari, Evia in Greece"
+description: "A general OpenStreetMap editing workflow, with the example of Mapping the village of Marmari, Evia in Greece. "
 categories:
   - openstreetmap
 tags: